Czaplinek: History

 During World War II, the Germans established a labor camp for Soviet POWs and prisoners in Czaplinek.
 A large group of ethnic Poles was also employed as forced labor.
 The town was part of the so-called Pomeranian Wall, which was a line of defense created by the Germans.
 It was constructed as a light defensive position in case of an attack from the Second Polish Republic.
 In the final stages of the war, on March 3, 1945, the Battle of Czaplinek took place, in which the First Polish Army defeated the forces of Nazi Germany and captured the town.

 Following Germany's defeat in 1945, Czaplinek, as part of historic Greater Poland, was finally reintegrated with Poland.
-The town's German population was expelled and the town was resettled by Poles.
+The town's German population was expelled in accordance with the Potsdam Agreement.
 The remaining pre-war Polish inhabitants of the town, were joined by various other groups of Poles, the first of which were the just freed forced laborers and prisoners of war.
 The first post-war transport of several hundreds Poles came to Czaplinek on May 17, 1945 from Skierniewice, while the next transports came from former eastern Poland annexed by the Soviet Union, particularly from the Nowogródek and Wilno Voivodeships and the eastern part of the Białystok Voivodeship.
 In the meantime, German Nazi militias, with the help of some local Germans, carried out terrorist attacks and sabotage acts against Poles.
 The first 1945 Polish mayor of Czaplinek was Bolesław Kondulski, a freed forced laborer.

 After the war, the town's life was organized anew.
 Already in 1945, restaurants, cafes, shops, bakeries, butcheries, a brewery, a pharmacy, a carbonated water plant and a dairy cooperative were founded.
 The first post-war primary school was opened in 1945, the first preschool was opened in 1947, the vocational school in 1949.

 In 2005, a monument of Pope John Paul II was unveiled in Czaplinek on the 50th anniversary of his visit to the town as a young priest.